A "power chain" is traditionally a piece of elastic that wraps around metal braces and pulls the teeth closer together.

 A digital power chain is normally requested at the end of treatment.

 - To request a digital power chain at the end of treatment you would request it in a revision.
-If your patient's aligners are still fitting well, you don't need to take new impressions when you submit the case revision or refinement.
+If your patient's aligners are still fitting well, you don't need to take new impressions when you submit your case or in a case revision.

 You can also request a digital power chain when you are submitting your case.